User story

 In software development and product management, a user story is an informal, natural language description of features of a software system.
-They are written from the perspective of an end user or user of a system, and may be recorded on index cards, Post-it notes, or digitally in project management software.
-Depending on the project, user stories may be written by different stakeholders like client, user, manager, or development team.
+They are written from the perspective of an end user or user of a system, and may be recorded on index cards, Post-it notes, or digitally in specific management software.
+Depending on the product, user stories may be written by different stakeholders like client, user, manager, or development team.

 User stories are a type of boundary object.
 They facilitate sensemaking and communication; and may help software teams document their understanding of the system and its context.